scrapinghub/web-poet/docs/intro/overrides.rst

 ~~~~~~~~~~

 An alternative approach for the Page Object Overrides example above is to specify
-the returned Item Class.
+the returned item class.
 For example, we could change the previous example into
 the following: